sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 #### Multithreading

-When working with real, larger, datasets, some processes can take a long to run.
+When working with real, larger, datasets, some processes can take a long time to run.
 Fortunately, computation time can be decreased by running jobs in parallel and using several [threads](https://en.wikipedia.org/wiki/Thread_(computing)) or [cores](https://en.wikipedia.org/wiki/Multi-core_processor) for a single job.

 **Exercise:** What are the two things you need to add to a rule to enable multithreading?